herrfeder/Udacity-Deep-Reinforcement-Learning-Project-Collaboration-Competition/Report.md

 # Training Specs

-I used the Reacher Unity Environment leveraging only **one training agent**.
+I used the Tennis Unity Environment which is a Multi-Agent Environment with **two competing agents**.
 As the training process took several hours it was much more handy for me to run the training in a headless environment via a python script instead a jupyter notebook.
-The hyperparameters where choosen with some assumptions but in the end the best results where found by trying different combinations:
+The hyperparameters where choosen with some assumptions but in the end the best results where found by trying different combinations.
+There are some tricks (like initial random action steps) , for example mentioned by OpenAI in their SAC documentation, which obviously will speed up the training process.
+I tried to stay as basic as possible and tried to avoid as many "tricks" while having feasible training results.

 ```
 ##Reacher Environment##